Published on: January 31, 2025

 FlippingBook allows you to add clickable links, videos, and animated page-turning effects to static PDFs, making them more engaging for online audiences.
 It’s a great solution for businesses that don’t want to redesign their booklets from scratch but still want some interactive features.

-One of Flipsnack’s standout features is its shoppable functionality, which enables businesses to embed shopping buttons and interactive product links directly into magazine pages.
+One of Flipsnack’s standout features is its shoppable functionality, which enables businesses to turn magazines into a sales channel.
 This means readers can browse products, click to order, and even send wishlists to you—all without leaving the magazine.
-This feature is a game-changer for e-commerce brands, fashion retailers, and lifestyle publishers looking to turn their magazines into revenue-generating assets.

 Flipsnack also provides detailed engagement analytics, helping you track how readers interact with your magazine.
 You can see which pages are most viewed, how long readers stay engaged, and what links they click on, providing valuable insights to improve future editions.